-For the rest of the words, you can either: include a “read more” button OR put it under the item images.
+For the rest of the words, you can either: include a “read more” button OR put it under the products.
 This is the most optimal because you’re able to have more content without messing with the UX (user experience).

-For example, if you have a product title called “pink stuffed bunny”, it won’t rank as well and it would get any sales.
-Google knows that more people are looking for a collection of “pink stuffed bunny.”
-To optimize your product title, you have to be more specific on the name to get the best result.
+For example, if you have a product label called “pink stuffed bunny”, it won’t rank as well and it would get any sales.
+Search engines know that more people are looking for different types of “pink stuffed bunny”, so it will show collections pages.

 Here you’ll see that you’re going to get a majority of collections pages.